Loading...

 Blog Post List Simple

-Bridging the Divide: Our Push for Equitable Water Funding Solutions
+Bridging the Divide: Ensuring Equitable and Increased Federal Funding

-T_Swingle_2Despite historic levels of federal funding for water over the past few years, clean water agencies know that at the local level many communities are feeling more constrained than ever.
+T_Swingle_3Despite historic levels of federal funding for water over the past few years, clean water agencies know that at the local level many communities are feeling more constrained than ever.
 Capital projects are more costly, uncertainty looms surrounding potential regulatory changes that are driving compliance costs up, and operations, maintenance, and labor costs have escalated.
+NACWA has long advocated for increased funding for the water sector in order to narrow the gap between what the federal government invests in other critical sectors – such as transportation and energy – and what the federal government should equally invest in water infrastructure and ratepayer support.

 NACWA remains focused on keeping Members of Congress aware and supportive of the need to increase long-term federal water investment.
 Similarly, we are focused on driving home to regulators that placing continued demands on clean water agencies and their customers without commensurate federal support is not a sustainable path.